WTFAcademy/WTF-Starknet/blog/2023-02-04-first-blog-post.md

 **To start to work in this platform.**

-1. Go to main page, and click in "StarkNet tutorials".
+1. Go to main page, and click in "Starknet tutorials".

 ![](./img/main_page.png)